| Are women at risk? Women are at risk for heart

 lowering high cholesterol levels.
 However, some people may need to take medicine

 in addition to diet and exercise.
+Maintain a healthy

 weight.
 Extra